Rapid change will wait for no CTO

 Enter: The Apprenticeship Levy, an ace up every CTO’s sleeve

-The Apprenticeship Levy was launched in 2017 by the UK government as a financial initiative to encourage employers invest in their development of the workforce.
-The Apprenticeship Levy, paid by companies with a pay bill exceeding £3 million, is an underutilised tool for facilitating successful tech skill growth.
+The Apprenticeship Levy was launched in 2017 by the UK government as a financial initiative to encourage employers to invest in workforce development.
+It is paid by companies with a pay bill exceeding £3 million, is an underutilised tool for facilitating successful tech skill growth.

-Despite the powerful potential of the levy, £3.3 billion of unused apprenticeship levy funds returned to the Treasury since 2017 (UK Treasury).
-Unspent levy funding is lost to organisations, and it exists in a “use or lose it” situation.
-Employers have 24 months to spend the levy before it is given over to the HMRC.
-An unused levy is a missed opportunity, especially when it gives you the chance to get more from your business transformations.
+Despite the powerful potential of the Levy, £3.3 billion of unused Apprenticeship Levy funds have been returned to the Treasury since 2017 (UK Treasury).
+Unspent levy funding is lost to organisations and exists in a “use or lose it” situation.
+Employers have 24 months to spend the Levy before it is returned to the HMRC.
+An unused levy is a missed opportunity, especially when it allows you to get more from your business transformations.

-For tech leaders, the Apprenticeship Levy presents a unique opportunity to upskill and reskill employees, especially in roles that demand advanced technical expertise.
-Many organisations view apprenticeships as programmes for entry-level positions or traditional industries, but they can be a powerful tool for addressing the critical skills gap in software engineering, cybersecurity, data analytics, and more.
+The Apprenticeship Levy presents a unique opportunity for tech leaders to upskill and reskill employees, especially in roles that demand advanced technical expertise.
+Many organisations view apprenticeships as programmes for entry-level positions or traditional industries.
+Still, they can be a powerful tool for addressing the critical skills gap in software engineering, cybersecurity, data analytics, and more.

 Transformation requires collaboration

-PwC’s latest CEO survey indicates 45% of leaders fear their companies may not last a decade without adaptation.
-For organisations to adapt and handle transformation, there must cross-collaborative efforts across internal departments.
-This will require CTO’s and HR and L&D leaders to work together to best maximise the Apprenticeship Levy.
-By strategically using these funds, organisations can address tech skill shortages ensuring the right skills are embedded in the correct areas of the business to have the greatest impact on organisational growth.
-When key areas for development are identified within an organisation, such as DevOps, Software Engineering, Business Change Management, Data Engineering, AI Fundamentals, our experts develop pathways that can be integrate with on-the-job learning and structured skills development.
+PwC’s latest CEO survey indicates that 45% of leaders fear their companies may not last a decade without adaptation.
+For organisations to adapt and handle transformation, cross-collaborative efforts must be across internal departments.
+This will require CTOs, HR, and L&D leaders to work together to maximise the Apprenticeship Levy.
+By strategically using these funds, organisations can address tech skill shortages, ensuring the right skills are embedded in the correct areas of the business to have the greatest impact on organisational growth.
+When critical areas for development are identified within an organisation, such as DevOps, Software Engineering, Business Change Management, Data Engineering, and AI Fundamentals, our experts develop pathways that can be integrated with on-the-job learning and structured skills development.

-Similarly, for emerging technologies like AI, machine learning, or cloud computing, the Levy offers a way to build in-house expertise without the high costs associated with recruiting from a competitive market.
-CTOs can align training with their business’s transformation goals, embedding behaviour change across the organisation.
+Similarly, for emerging technologies like AI, machine learning, or cloud computing, Levy offers a way to build in-house expertise without the high costs associated with recruiting from a competitive market.
+CTOs can align training with their business’s transformation goals, embedding organisational behaviour change.

 For more on how apprenticeships can transform your organisation, explore Corndel’s CTO Toolkit.